tobgu/peds/experience_report.md

 With code generation these kind of requirements cannot be properly defined.
-Furthermore, even though all basic types in Go already supports hashing (for use with the native map) this functionality is not accessible outside the runtime package (I believe this has it's reasons and that it has been done to reduce the number of bugs related to code that does not fulfill the contract between hash and equality, that said this is an example of decisions in Go that sometimes make me feel like a third class citizens in the language).
+Furthermore, even though all basic types in Go already supports hashing (for use with the native map) this functionality is not accessible outside the runtime package.
+I believe this has it's reasons and that it has been done to reduce the number of bugs related to code that does not fulfill the contract between hash and equality, that said this is an example of decisions in Go that sometimes make me feel like a third class citizens of the language.

 Hashing as implemented in peds right now is very basic.
 If the key type is a recognized as a basic Go type (int, float, string, ...) a custom, tailor made, hash function is applied to it.
-If not then the type is printed to a string and that string is in turn hashed.
+If not, then the object is printed to a string and that string is in turn hashed.
 Improvements to the implementation are certainly possible here.